-A silver conductive paint you can paint straight on without having to apply a key layer.
-It is specially developed for using with an airbrush.
+This solvent based conductive paint has been specially developed for using with an airbrush.
+A key layer is not usually required.
 This conductive paint airbrush version is best suited for tank electroforming.

 Orders outside UK and EU

 This item cannot be purchased and shipped outside the UK and the EU because it’s part of our range of items which are regulated for transport.
 Our Conductive Ink (hi-grade) may be a suitable substitute and the link to this product can be found in the ‘Related Products’ below.

 Conductive Paint is an easily applied paint which produces conductive films on non-conductive surfaces.
 Low temperature curing permits use on temperature sensitive and other delicate materials, i.e. paper, plastics, wax mandrels, natural products such as flowers, leaves, etc.

 A suspension of finely divided silver in a thermoplastic vehicle.
 It must be thoroughly mixed before use, and shaken or stirred regularly during use to avoid settlement of the silver powder.